LucaGandolfi77/twopidgeons/README.md

 *   **Proof of Work (PoW)**: Blocks are mined using a computational puzzle to secure the chain.
 *   **Digital Signatures**: Transactions are signed (RSA) to ensure authenticity.
 *   **Steganography**: Metadata is embedded invisibly into image EXIF data.
+*   **Web Dashboard**: A user-friendly web interface to monitor the node, view the blockchain, and mine blocks.
 *   **Docker Support**: Includes Dockerfile and Compose setup for easy deployment.

 ## Installation